 I have Schizoaffective Disorder (a combination of Schizophrenia & Bipolar Disorder) and Obsessive Compulsive Disorder (OCD).

-I have been a rough sleeper and have an impressive homelessness portfolio including Soho streets, hostels, B&Bs, derelict buildings, squats, road traffic islands (seriously), local authority temporary accommodation etc.
+I have been a rough sleeper and have an impressive homelessness portfolio including Soho streets, hostels, B&Bs, Docklands derelict buildings, squats, road traffic islands (seriously), local authority temporary accommodation etc.

-I have one O level (Geography, Grade C).
 I fancy myself as a bit of an autodidact.
 More Ernest Hemingway/Frida Kahlo than Adolf Hitler.

-Please note I’m going to punch the next person on social media who calls me a hipster: apart from being 53, I have a proud industrial working-class heritage.
+Please note I’m going to punch the next person on social media who calls me a hipster: apart from being 54, I have a proud industrial working-class heritage.
 One of my favourite accounts on Instagram is @blackcountrytype.

-Through my creativity I see myself as taking people on a journey, or for a ride, depending on how you look at it.
+Through my creativity I see myself as taking people on a journey – or for a ride, depending on how you look at it.